terminalwire/demodx/README.md

 # README

-This is a demo Rails app that shows how a SaaS can improve their developer experience and streamline onboarding by eliminating the "point click point click ..." instructions of getting an API key to "Install this CLI and run `demodx apitoken create`".
+This is a demo Rails app that shows how a SaaS can improve their developer experience and streamline onboarding by eliminating the "point click point click ..." instructions of getting an API key to "Install this CLI and run `demodx apitoken create`."

 ## Live Demo